Leah-LJX/THINK/README.md

 cd src/think/post_module/
 python error_template.py
 ```
-If it cannot run successfully, please try:
+Or try:
 ```
 cd think/langchain/agents/react/
 python error_template.py
 ```
-**Note**: Ensure you configure the OpenAI API key within the scripts where needed and adjust file paths according to your local setup.
+**Note**: Ensure you configure the OpenAI API key within the code where needed and adjust file paths according to your local setup.
 Additionally, download the required jar to `lib` for verify the correctness of program generated.
 Due to file size limitations, the runnable compilation validator could not be uploaded.
 We've included the compilation scripts in the `lib` directory—please package them into an executable JAR file if needed.